The Girl on the Train (2021 film): Production

 The film was announced on 24 April 2019.
 In May 2019 it was revealed that first schedule will be in England.
 Kirti Kulhari was roped in to play a British cop.

 Principal photography began in early August 2019 in London.
 Railway scenes were shot on location on the Mid-Norfolk Railway.

 Release

-The Girl on the Train was scheduled for release on 8 May 2020.
-The release was delayed due to COVID-19 pandemic.
+The Girl on the Train was scheduled for theatrical release on 8 May 2020.
+The release was delayed due to COVID-19 pandemic in India.
 The film was released on 26 February 2021 on Netflix.

 Soundtrack

 The film's music was composed by Sunny and Inder Bawra and Vipin Patwa while lyrics written by Kumaar.

 Reception

 The film received mixed reviews from critics.

 Umesh Punwani of Koimoi rated it 3.5 out of 5 stars, calling it "A Mysterious Journey With No Stops Led By A Deadly Kohl-Eyed Parineeti Chopra!".
-Bollywood Hungama rated it 2.5/5 stars saying "The Girl On the Train is an average fare".
+Bollywood Hungama rated it 2.5/5 stars saying, "The Girl On the Train is an average fare".